sebvu/odin-recipes/README.md

 This is my second personal take of **TOP | Recipe Book**

 Ever wanted some awesome, tasty recipes?
 Well you're at the right place!
-This is my personal place to find recipes, and I hope you enjoy them as well!
+This is my personal collection of recipes, and I hope you enjoy them as well as I did!

 There are currently **three** recipes.